Skip to content

 • Will you be able to afford the excess if you make a claim?

-Q8: Will you have to make a co-payment if you make a claim on your Hospital Cover policy?
+Q 8: Will you have to make a co-payment if you make a claim on your Hospital Cover and, if so, can you afford it?

 How can I compare health insurance for seniors?

-Use our Calculator to find the best and cheapest health insurance for you.
+Use our free Calculator to find the best and cheapest health insurance policy for you.
+You can also compare your existing policy against other relevant policies currently in the market.

-• have to pay the Lifetime Health Cover Loading.
+• have to pay more due to the Lifetime Health Cover Loading.

 advertisement